Andrea-Papaleo/SpiedieDocs/docs/docs/basic_linux_commands.md

 ^d
 ```

-The output will be the list you just gave sorted alphabeticaly.
+The output will be the list you just gave sorted alphabetically.

 Now we can try redirecting an input into the **sort** command by using **<**, type